Rethinking Cloud: autonomous infrastructure with human intent

 Let’s build the future

 The current state of cloud is too complex and too rigid.
-If we want to move fast, we have to stop being digital plumbers and start being architects of intent.
+If we want to move fast, we have to stop acting as digital plumbers gluing APIs together.
+We need to become architects of intent, managing intelligent systems that handle the heavy lifting.

 Read more